 Cheryl A. Grames

-Cheryl A. Grames is an associate in the Las Vegas office.
+Cheryl A. Grames is a partner in the Las Vegas office of Lewis Brisbois.
 Cheryl’s practice spans multiple fields, which provides her with an unusual breadth of knowledge and litigation experience.
 Specifically, Cheryl’s practice includes bad faith insurance defense, medical malpractice defense, professional liability defense, and employment law.
 Regardless of the practice area, Cheryl brings to every case her commitment to provide excellent and thorough legal analysis, superior advocacy, and dedication.
 Cheryl represents her clients in both federal and state courts, and she does so at both the trial and appellate levels.